Mykolaiv: History

 Archaeologists have found proof of ancient settlements on the territory of Mykolaiv.
 In 2018, archaeologists discovered a sunken Ancient Greek ship near the Mykolaiv region, dating from the fifth century BC, the period of Greek colonization of the Northern Black Sea.
 Researchers stated: "This Ancient Greek ship is one of the oldest known in the Northern Black Sea."

 The city has long had close associations with shipbuilding.

 The area was populated throughout time by Scythians, ancient Greeks, Slavic tribes, hordes of nomads and free Zaporozhian Cossacks.
 However, the intensive settlement of the Mykolaiv peninsula started in the last quarter of the 18th century already after the liberation of the northern Black Sea coast region from the Ottoman Empire.

 The Russian Empire's Black Sea Navy Headquarters was in Mykolaiv for more than 100 years until the Imperial Russian Navy moved it to Sevastopol, near the southern tip of the Crimean Peninsula.
-During the Crimean War (1853-1856), Mykolaiv became the main rear base to support Russia's efforts in the war.
+During the Crimean War (1853–1856), Mykolaiv became the main rear base to support Russia's efforts in the war.
 Most businesses that were created in the city belonged to the military-industrial complex, and, consequently, Mykolaiv was closed to foreigners for many decades.

 By the late 19th century, Mykolaiv's port ranked third in the Russian Empire (after Saint Petersburg and Odesa) in trade with foreign countries.
 Grain-export suppliers of the steppe region (of Ukraine and Southern Russia) were the greatest in the Russian Empire.
 Mykolaiv had become a great industrial center in the Southern Ukraine.

-Jews started to settle in Nikolayev in the late 18th century.
+Jews started to settle in Mykolaiv in the late 18th century.
 By being in the area west of the Dnieper which was where Jews were legally allowed to reside (the Pale of Settlement), Mykolaiv became a major Jewish centre of the Russian Empire in the 19th century.
 During the course of the 19th century, the Czarist governments largely banned Jews from living east of the Dnieper River.
 In 1866 restrictions were lifted and the Jewish community of Mykolaiv developed rapidly but years later Jews suffered in the pogroms of May 1881 and April 1899.

-The Lubavitcher Rebbe, Menachem Mendel Schneerson (the seventh leader in the Chabad-Lubavitch dynasty) was born in Mykolaiv on 18 April 1902.
+The town was occupied in 1918 by German troops who were commanded by Field Marshal Hermann von Eichhorn.

+It was subsequently occupied in 1919 by French and Greek troops who had been attached to the French-commanded Armée d'Orient (1915–1919) in the course of the Greek Ukrainian campaign - which formed part of the Southern Russia campaign of 1918–1919 by the Allies of World War I during the Allied intervention in the Russian Civil War.

 In 1920, Soviet power was established.
 In 1926 there were 21,786 Jews (about 20.8% of the total population) in Mykolaiv.